APPLY TO LUMOS

 - Deliver a WellCore presentation on campus after returning, sharing insights and impact from your experience.

 - Provide a one-page evaluation of your sponsoring organization to help future fellows and maintain partner accountability.
+This must be submitted no later than 30 days after your on-campus presentation.

 These requirements are designed to support reflection, accountability and connection with the wider Lumos community.